More in Category: Reading Activities

 CRASH – Theme Questions for Reading Responses

-CRASH, by Jerry Spinelli, introduces several interesting themes that suggest interesting topics for writing prompts.
-Here are some ideas for questions that students could write reading responses about after reading CRASH.
-For any of the questions, students might be directed to be sure to use evidence from the story, along with their own […]
+CRASH, by Jerry Spinelli, introduces several themes that suggest interesting topics for writing prompts.
+Here are some ideas for questions that students could use as prompts for reading responses after reading the novel CRASH.
+For any of the questions, students might be directed to be sure to use evidence from the story, along with their […]

 Theme Questions for The Cay